fauna/fauna-shell/README.md

 faunadb>
 ```

 Once you have the prompt ready, you can start issues queries against your FaunaDB instance.
-(Note that the results shown here might vary from the ones ytou see while running the examples).
+(Note that the results shown here might vary from the ones you see while running the examples).

 ```javascript
 faunadb> query(CreateClass({ name: "posts" }))